xavitrigo/fxstreet-interview-francesc-xavier/README.md

 ## Coding Tips

 1. The controller IncorrectAlignment is the endpoint that you need to consume for the GOAL 6 of the exercise.
+2. Take into account that we will probably switch repository type to other technology like MongoDB
-2. As department we strongly believe in Clean Code and SOLID Principles :heart_eyes:, show us that you too.
+3. As department we strongly believe in Clean Code and SOLID Principles :heart_eyes:, show us that you too.
-3. We want to see your testing capabilities, despite is a CRUD web app, the 5,6 GOAL gives some room for it.
+4. We want to see your testing capabilities, despite is a CRUD web app, the 5,6 GOAL gives some room for it.
-4. If you feel comfortable you can use some DevOps tool (Azure Devops, jenkins, etc..) to deploy the Web API but is not compulsive.
+5. If you feel comfortable you can use some DevOps tool (Azure Devops, jenkins, etc..) to deploy the Web API but is not compulsive.
-5. IMPORTANT :running: In case you didn't have the time to include certain capability/feature/technology comment them on the email and we will discuss it later on the interview.
+6. IMPORTANT :running: In case you didn't have the time to include certain capability/feature/technology comment them on the email and we will discuss it later on the interview.

 ## Email Template